 Mongke Khan, however, died of fever in 1259 during this campaign.
 Upon his death, a struggle for the position of Grand Khan ensued between Mongke’s two brothers, Khubilai and Ariq Boke.
 Mongke had left Ariq Boke in charge at Karakorum when he left on this campaign.
 In 1260, while Ariq Boke was elected Grand Khan in Karakorum, Khubilai was elected to the same position in Khanbaliq.
 War broke out between them, and Khubilai finally defeated Ariq Boke in 1264.

-Once the internecine struggle was settled, Khubilai granted Pagpa the title of “Tishri” (Ti-shri, Chin.
+Once the internecine struggle was settled, Khubilai granted Phagpa the title of “Tishri” (Ti-shri, Chin.
 Di-shi), meaning “Imperial Preceptor.”
-According to Wylie and others, Pagpa was granted merely the title “Gushri” (State Preceptor) at this time.
+According to Wylie and others, Phagpa was granted merely the title “Gushri” (State Preceptor) at this time.

 Establishment of Mongol Overlordship of Tibet